tamuhey/textspan/README.md

 ```

 Converts the spans defined in `text` to those defined in `original_text`.
-It is useful, for example, when you get the spans on normalized text but you
+It is useful, for example, when you want to get the spans on normalized text but you
 want the spans in original, unnormalized text.

 ```python